James Taylor (cricketer, born 1990): Retirement from playing

 On 12 April 2016, it was announced that Taylor had been forced to retire from cricket following the diagnosis of a serious heart condition called arrhythmogenic right ventricular cardiomyopathy (ARVC), that is similar to that of Fabrice Muamba.
 His heart rate had reached 265 at some points.

 Activities after playing retirement

-After playing retirement Taylor became involved in coaching, gave talks, and appeared as an occasional summariser on the BBC Radio cricket commentary show "Test Match Special."
+After playing retirement Taylor became involved in coaching, gave talks, and appeared as an occasional summariser on the BBC Radio cricket commentary show Test Match Special.

 He released his autobiography, James Taylor: Cut Short for White Owl Books in June 2018.

 He was appointed as a full-time selector for the England cricket team in July 2018.
 Taylor's role changed to head scout in April 2021.

 It was announced in October 2022 that he would become batting coach for the Leicestershire first team.
+Taylor became joint interim head coach alongside Alfonso Thomas in June 2023, before being made permanent assistant coach in November that year.

 Personal life

 Taylor married his girlfriend Josie in August 2017.

 They had a daughter in 2022.